-Abstract: Advances in computer vision and deep learning are allowing researchers to develop environment recognition systems for robotic exoskeletons and prostheses.
+Abstract: Advances in computer vision and deep learning are allowing researchers to develop environment recognition systems for robotic leg prostheses and exoskeletons.
 However, small-scale and private training datasets have impeded the development and dissemination of image classification algorithms (e.g., convolutional neural networks) for recognizing human walking environments.
 To address these limitations, we developed ExoNet - the first open-source, large-scale hierarchical database of high-resolution wearable camera images of human locomotion environments.
-Unparalleled in scale and diversity, ExoNet contains over 5.6 million RGB images of indoor and outdoor real-world walking environments, which were collected using a lightweight wearable camera system throughout the summer, fall, and winter seasons.
+Unparalleled in scale and diversity, ExoNet contains over 5.6 million RGB images of indoor and outdoor real-world walking environments, which were collected using a lightweight wearable camera system during the summer, fall, and winter seasons.
 Approximately 923,000 images in ExoNet were human-annotated using a 12-class hierarchical labelling architecture.
 Available publicly through IEEE DataPort, ExoNet offers an unprecedented shared platform to train, develop, and compare next-generation image classification algorithms for human locomotion environment recognition.
 Besides the control of exoskeletons and prostheses, applications of ExoNet could extend to humanoids and autonomous legged robots, powered wheelchairs, and other mobility assistive technologies.

 1) Laschowski B, McNally W, Wong A, and McPhee J. (2020).
 ExoNet Database: Wearable Camera Images of Human Locomotion Environments.
 Frontiers in Robotics and AI, 7, 562061.
 DOI: 10.3389/frobt.2020.562061.